John Lydon: Personal life

-Lydon is married to Nora Forster, a publishing heiress from Germany.
-He was the stepfather of Forster's daughter Ari Up.
-In 2000, Lydon and Nora became legal guardians of Ari's twin teenaged boys; as Lydon explained "[Ari] let them run free.
+Lydon met Nora Forster, a publishing heiress from Germany, in 1975 and they were married from 1979 until her death in April 2023 (around 44 years).
+Forster was 14 years his senior.
+He was the stepfather of Forster's daughter Ariane (Ari Up), known for being the lead vocalist of the Slits.
+In 2000, Lydon and Nora became legal guardians of Up's twin teenage boys; as Lydon explained "[Up] let them run free.
 They couldn't read, write or form proper sentences.
 One day Ari said she couldn't cope with them anymore.
 I suggested they came to us because I wasn't having them abandoned.
 They gave us hell, but I loved having kids around."
-In 2010, Ari died of breast cancer at the age of 48 and they became guardians of her third child.
-Lydon and Forster primarily live in Venice, California where they have resided since the early 1980s, but keep a residence in London.
+In 2010, Up died of breast cancer at the age of 48 and they became guardians of her third child.
+Lydon and Forster primarily lived in Venice, Los Angeles, where they had resided since the early 1980s, but kept a residence in London.